CrewSeeker

 Before joining a vessel or taking on crew, it is VERY important to do some thorough due diligence on the skipper/crew member before agreeing to go aboard.
 We provide lots of suggestions on how to interview each other to ensure you are going to be safe while at sea, as well as tips on what kinds of personal safety equipment you might like to consider purchasing and tips on how you can communicate with your friends & family while you are offshore.

 We also recommend that crew do some additional safety training before heading offshore.
 Your CrewSeeker membership gets you access to all our online cruising training content, as well as a 10% discount on Advanced Sea Survival, Offshore Medic, RYA Navigation theory and VHF Radio operators courses.
-These qualifications will give you more confidence with crewing on a boat, ensuring you know how to keep yourself and the others on board safe, and be a more useful crew member while on passage.
+These qualifications will give you more confidence, ensuring you know how to keep yourself and the others on board safe, and be a more useful crew member while on passage.
 You can quickly recoup your membership investment with these excellent savings.

 Join Now!